sodonnell/bash/README.md

 ===
 Who doesn't love random bash scripts?

+configure.rhel7.sh
+=
+Configure Red Hat Enterprise Linux (RHEL) 7.5 to run AWS CLI utilities, PHP 7.3, MySQL 8.0 and Apache 2.4.

+This script is considered experimental for development/testing environments (only).
+This script and configuration is not intended for current (most) production environments.

 dualgate_multinet.sh
 =
 The sole-purpose of this script, was to create a dual-gateway firewall/router, without having to buy a Cisco product..